- How to register

 Consultations with our practice team are by appointment only.
 We do try to ensure that all patients are offered a consultation within 48 hours.
 If you wish to see a particular GP or nurse then you may have to wait longer.
 You can make an appointment by phone, by visiting the practice or online.

 To help improve our service, the surgery also offers patients additional appointments outside of normal opening hours.
-These surgeries are held on a Wednesday morning from 7.00 am to 8.00 am and some evenings from 6.30 pm – 8.30 pm.
+These surgeries are held one morning per week from 7.00 am to 8.00 am and some evenings from 6.30 pm – 8.30 pm.
 Consultations during these hours are by appointment only.

 For further information please contact the surgery reception.